CUPRA Ateca vs Renault Megane E-Tech

 The CUPRA Ateca uses a 4-cyl Turbo Petrol producing 140kW and 320Nm of torque, sent through a automatic to a AWD layout.
 It covers the 0-100km/h sprint in 7.2 seconds.

-The Renault Megane E-Tech counters with its electric setup making 160kW and 300Nm, paired to a automatic driving the front wheels.
+The Renault Megane E-Tech responds with a Electric making 160kW and 300Nm, paired to a automatic driving the front wheels.
 It gets to 100km/h in 7.4 seconds.

 The Renault Megane E-Tech has the clear power advantage at 160kW vs 140kW.
 In the real-world sprint, the CUPRA Ateca is 0.2s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.